jaicab/frontend2engineer/README.md

 ## Assuming you

 - Code presentational websites (HTML, CSS, basic jQuery).
-- Have a basic understanding of any programming language up to OOP and inheritance.
+- Have a basic understanding of any programming language up to OOP and inheritance from past experiences/studies (Java, PHP, C/C++).
 - Know that SVG is made of shapes and paths and other stuff.
 - Know what AJAX means.
 - Understand callbacks.